AccelByte/accelbyte-unreal-sdk-plugin/Documentation/tutorial.md

     OnPartyInvitationNotice, // Called when you receive an invitation to join other's party.
     OnAcceptInvitationResponse,  // Called when server has responsed to "accept a party invitation".
     OnPartyInvitationAcceptanceNotice, //  Called when your party invitation has been accepted.
+    OnKickPartyMemberResponse, // Called when server has responded to "kick a party member".
+    OnGotKickedNoticeFromParty, // Called when you got kicked from party.
     OnGetOnlineUsersResponse // Called when server has responsed to "get online users".
 );
 ```